mstksg/backprop/doc/06-equipping-your-library.md

-1. If your type is a type with a single constructor whose fields are all instances of `Backprop`, you can just write `instance Backprop MyType`, and the instance is generated automatically.
+1. If your type is a type with a single constructor whose fields are all instances of `Backprop`, you can just write `instance Backprop MyType`, and the instance is generated automatically (as long as your type has a `Generic` instance)
 2. If your type is an instance of `Num`, you can use `zeroNum`, `addNum`, and `oneNum` to get free definitions of the typeclass methods.